 Location: Fairfax Campus

-Description: Washington Youth Summit on the Environment (WYSE) is a weeklong experiential learning program for highly-engaged high school students.
+Description: Washington Youth Summit on the Environment (WYSE) is a week-long experiential learning program for highly-engaged high school students.
 Students will experience an integrated and forward-thinking approach to the environment, while acquiring valuable “in-the-trenches” knowledge.
 Curriculum includes hands-on learning with industry leaders, international conservation experts, research scientists, and Washington insiders.

 Website